tommy-ly/MVC-Monitor/README.md

 <h4>Do I need to modify my applications?</h4>

 As you've probably guessed, you will need to install ELMAH and ElmahR into you MVC applications.
-But that's cool, it's really straight forward and only involves config changes.
-See the section at the end of the readme for a step by step guide to get your application barfing out it's unhandled exceptions.
+But don't fret, it's really straight forward and only involves a nuget install and some extra config settings.
+See the section at the end of the readme for a step by step guide to get your application barfing out it's unhandled exceptions to the monitor.

 <h4>Sorted, so how do I start the monitor?</h4>